FAQs - Respiratory Therapy BS Degree Career Ladder Program

 You should change your major to ‘pre-respiratory therapy’ once accepted as an Armstrong student, and after you have spoken with a Respiratory Therapy faculty member/advisor.
 By changing your major to Pre-Respiratory Therapy (PreRT) you will continue to be advised by a faculty member and this will ensure that you complete the correct core requirements.
 Once you have completed all electives, and you have been accepted into the program, we will change your major to 'Respiratory Therapy.'

-Please tell me about the required observation with a respiratory therapist?
+Please tell me about the community service requirement?

 What are the academic requirements of the Program?